publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch42/m__us_usc_t15_s1702.md

     Unless the method of disposition is adopted for the purpose of evasion of this chapter, the provisions requiring registration and disclosure (as specified in [section 1703(a)(1) of this title][/us/usc/t15/s1703/a/1] and sections 1704 through 1707 of this title) shall not apply to—

-        (1) the sale or lease of lots in a subdivision containing fewer than one hundred lots which are not exempt under subsection (a) of this section;
+        (1) the sale or lease of lots in a subdivision containing fewer than one hundred lots which are not exempt under subsection (a);

         (2) the sale or lease of lots in a subdivision if, within the twelve-month period commencing on the date of the first sale or lease of a lot in such subdivision after the effective date of this subsection, or on such other date within that twelve-month period as the Director may prescribe, not more than twelve lots are sold or leased, and the sale or lease of the first twelve lots in such subdivision in any subsequent twelve-month period, if not more than twelve lots have been sold or leased in any preceding twelve-month period after the effective date of this subsection;